FAQ / Information

 2.14 How to confirm the validity of the certificate of accreditation of a conformity assessment body accredited by HKAS?

-HKAS will issue certificate of accreditation to organisation accredited by HKAS.
-A copy of all valid certificates of accreditation will be uploaded to the HKAS's website for public to review.
-For further inquiries on the validity of the certificate of accreditation of an organisation, please contact HKAS directly.
+HKAS will issue a certificate of accreditation to an organisation accredited by HKAS.
+A copy of all valid certificates of accreditation will be uploaded to HKAS' website for public viewing.
+For further inquiries regarding the validity of the certificate of accreditation of an organisation, please contact HKAS directly.

 3. Questions of interest to laboratories, certification bodies and inspection bodies